bloominstituteoftechnology/java-countries/README.md

 # Project Country Search

 A student that completes this project shows that they can:
-* use Maven including reading and modifying the pom.xml
+* use Maven including reading and modifying the pom.xml.
-* use Tomcat to implement web services including reviewing Tomcat logs
+* use Spring and Spring Boot to build a REST API service.
-* use of Spring
+* use Tomcat.

 # Introduction